 One I come back to often is Centre for Clinical Interventions, as it has free workbooks available on a variety of topics, mental illnesses, and dysfunctional behaviours.

 I have also used and recommend Better Help and 7 Cups.
 Fortunately, prioritizing mental health is more acceptable these days, therefore seeking a professional is less stigmatized.
 Taking care of yourself is the best thing you can do, not only for yourself, but for the people you love.
 If you can show up for yourself in this way, you’ll have a greater capacity to show up for those who matter.

 4. Designated Confidants

-Regardless of what our body and mind tell us, being alone during difficult times decelerates healing.
 Having a few people whom I trust, especially in vulnerable moments, has been advantageous in maintaining my mental health.
-My confidants include my husband, parents, siblings, and my dearest friend.
+My confidants include a few close family members, my husband, and several dear friends.
 In the past, this has also included professionals, such as therapists and dieticians.
-Only you know who and what is best for you.

 5. Social Media Happiness Hacks